-121 Analytical methods for halal meat slaughtering authenticity
+Analytical methods for halal meat slaughtering authenticity

-Halal and non-halal slaughter methods differ significantly in their procedures and 122 123 underlying principles.
-Halal slaughter adheres to Islamic dietary guidelines, including the 124 invocation of Allah's name, a specific method of cutting the animal's throat, and strict animal welfare standards (AHF Halal Standards, 2023).
-In contrast, non-halal slaughter lacks these 125 126 religious and ethical standards.
-The rigorous halal standards have unfortunately led some 127 deceitful individuals to bypass these standards, resulting in an increase in the sale of meat that 128 does not comply with halal slaughtering requirements but is falsely labeled halal (Fuseini et 129 al., 2017).
-This highlights the importance of reliable halal authentication methods to maintain 130 consumer trust and uphold religious dietary guidelines.
+Halal and non-halal slaughter methods differ significantly in their procedures and underlying principles.
+Halal slaughter adheres to Islamic dietary guidelines, including the invocation of Allah's name, a specific method of cutting the animal's throat, and strict animal welfare standards (American Halal Foundation, 2023).
+In contrast, non-halal slaughter lacks these religious and ethical standards.
+The rigorous halal standards have unfortunately led some deceitful individuals to bypass these standards, resulting in an increase in the sale of meat that does not comply with halal slaughtering requirements but is falsely labeled halal (Fuseini et al., 2017).
+This highlights the importance of reliable halal authentication methods to maintain consumer trust and uphold religious dietary guidelines.

-131 The halal checking process in slaughterhouses is usually conducted by well-trained 132 experts who meticulously assess halal compliance.
-They thoroughly evaluate various aspects, 133 such as the pre-slaughtering process, the knife used, the person in charge, the invocation made, and the method of slaughtering (AHF Halal Standards, 2023).
+The halal checking process in slaughterhouses is usually conducted by well-trained experts who meticulously assess halal compliance.
+They thoroughly evaluate various aspects, such as the pre-slaughtering process, the knife used, the person in charge, the invocation made, and the method of slaughtering (American Halal Foundation, 2023).
 Although relying on trained experts for halal evaluation has proven effective, this approach comes with inherent limitations, including the potential for inaccuracies and the subjective nature of the process (Bonne and Verbeke, 2008).
 To address these challenges, the incorporation of analytical instruments is deemed necessary (Ng et al., 2022).

-139 We explored relevant articles with a specific emphasis on the procedure of halal 140 slaughtering.
-Our review indicated that there is still a lack of studies on identifying halal 141 slaughtered and non-halal slaughtered meat (Table 1).
-The most recent study, conducted in 142 2023 by Bouzraa and colleagues, evaluated the quality of beef meat produced using halal, 143 halal with stunning, and non-halal slaughter techniques.
-The quality was evaluated by 144 measuring the amount of microorganisms (aerobic mesophilic bacteria, enterobacteria, and 145 coliforms) and biomarkers related to animal welfare (glucose, cortisol, lactate dehydrogenase, 146 and creatine kinase) (Table 1).
-The study's results showed that these two parameters can effectively differentiate the quality profile of each type of meat based on the technique of 147 148 slaughter.
-Specifically, the halal with stunning technique produced meat with minimal 149 microbial counts and high animal welfare biomarkers, while the non-halal slaughter 150 technique produced contrasting results (Bouzraa et al., 2023)
+We explored relevant articles with a specific emphasis on the procedure of halal slaughtering.
+Our review indicated that there is still a lack of studies on identifying halal slaughtered and non-halal slaughtered meat (Table 1).
+The most recent study, conducted in 2023 by Bouzraa and colleagues, evaluated the quality of beef meat produced using halal, halal with stunning, and non-halal slaughter techniques.
+The quality was evaluated by measuring the amount of microorganisms (aerobic mesophilic bacteria, enterobacteria, and coliforms) and biomarkers related to animal welfare (glucose, cortisol, lactate dehydrogenase, and creatine kinase; Table 1).
+The study's results showed that these two parameters can effectively differentiate the quality profile of each type of meat based on the technique of slaughter.
+Specifically, the halal with stunning technique produced meat with minimal microbial counts and high animal welfare biomarkers, while the non-halal slaughter technique produced contrasting results (Bouzraa et al., 2023).

-151 Additionally, there is another study that aimed to evaluate the quality of halal lamb by 152 comparing two halal slaughter techniques: stunning and non-stunning, using instrumental and 153 sensory analysis (Danso et al., 2017) (Table 1).
-Instrumental analysis revealed that lamb 154 muscles slaughtered using the halal stunning technique had a faster discoloration rate than those slaughtered using the halal non-stunning technique.
-Whereas, the sensory score for both 155 156 halal slaughtered techniques was found to be comparable.
-These results demonstrated that 157 instrumental analysis had the potential to identify differences in halal lamb meat quality 158 across different slaughtering techniques.
-However, further research is necessary to determine the actual effectiveness of this analysis in comparing halal and non-halal slaughteringtechniques.
+Additionally, there is another study that aimed to evaluate the quality of halal lamb by comparing two halal slaughter techniques: stunning and non-stunning, using instrumental and sensory analysis (Danso et al., 2017; Table 1).
+Instrumental analysis revealed that lamb muscles slaughtered using the halal stunning technique had a faster discoloration rate than those slaughtered using the halal non-stunning technique.
+Whereas, the sensory score for both halal slaughtered techniques was found to be comparable.
+These results demonstrated that instrumental analysis had the potential to identify differences in halal lamb meat quality across different slaughtering techniques.
+However, further research is necessary to determine the actual effectiveness of this analysis in comparing halal and non-halal slaughtering techniques.

-161 The two studies discussed above have shown promising results in improving halal 162 evaluation in slaughter processes.
-However, more research is needed to continue advancing 163 this field.
-The available literature on halal slaughtering of poultry products may provide 164 valuable insights that can assist in the development of methods to evaluate halal meat slaughtering.
-Researchers have measured the levels of hemoglobin in the muscles from halal 165 166 and non-halal slaughtered rabbits (Nakyinsige et al., 2014), analyzed the levels of biogenic amines in halal and non-halal slaughtered chickens (Yusoff et al., 2020), and examined the 167 168 chicken's esophagus using image processing and artificial intelligence (AI) (Yusof et al., 169 2020). ille these research strategies may help in the acceleration of research efforts and hence 170 enhance the reliability of the halal slaughtering evaluation process.
+The two studies discussed above have shown promising results in improving halal evaluation in slaughter processes.
+However, more research is needed to continue advancing this field.
+The available literature on halal slaughtering of poultry products may provide valuable insights that can assist in the development of methods to evaluate halal meat slaughtering.
+Researchers have measured the levels of hemoglobin in the muscles from halal and non-halal slaughtered rabbits (Nakyinsige

+Table 1.
+Overview of analytical methods and technologies for evaluating the slaughtering process